davepeck/cats-and-dogs-grid/README.md

 It's super easy!

-Push your code to a new repistory on GitHub and enable [GitHub Pages](https://pages.github.com) for that repository.
+Push your code to a new repository on GitHub and enable [GitHub Pages](https://pages.github.com) for that repository.
 (You can do this by visiting the repository's main page, clicking on `Settings`, and then clicking on `Pages`.)

 Every time you push to the `main` branch after that, the [built-in](./.github/workflows/github-pages.yml) [GitHub Actions](https://github.com/features/actions) will deploy to [GitHub Pages](https://pages.github.com) by running `npm run ci` to test, and then `npm run build`.
 If both are successful, the contents of the `./dist/` directory are placed into the root of the `gh-pages` branch.